lalitadithya/NVSentinel/docs/configuration/kubernetes-object-monitor.md

 The Kubernetes Object Monitor module watches Kubernetes resources and generates health events when resources enter unhealthy states.
 This document covers all Helm configuration options for system administrators.

-## Prerequisites

-- NVSentinel installed in your Kubernetes cluster
-- Understanding of Kubernetes resource types and API structure
-- Familiarity with CEL (Common Expression Language) syntax
-- Knowledge of Custom Resource Definitions (CRDs) in your cluster

 ## Configuration Reference

 ### Module Enable/Disable